maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/OpenshiftLab.md

-Do not change anything, just click on "**Create**"
+Do not change anything, just click on "**Create**".
+Openshift will take care about all the things that needs too be done: Kubernetes Service and Openshift Route.

 ### Check if app works

 After a while You will be presented with the url created especially for Your deployment.
 Click on that in order to connect to the application.
+Openshift has it's own ingress load balancer/reverse proxy that allows us to use URL's instead of IP+port.

 ![image-20200320150118986](OpenshiftLab.assets/image-20200320150118986.png)